hmcts/rse-cft-lib/README.md

 excluded by default for the local cftlib environment.
 Set `CCD_DEF_EXCLUDED_FILENAME_PATTERNS` to a comma-separated list of glob patterns to override this.

+If an ancestor of the JSON directory contains `configs/environment/env.json`, cftlib loads its `cftlib` values before applying process environment variables and system properties.
+Set `ET_ENV` to select a different entry.
+Imports fail when a supported environment placeholder remains unresolved.

 If the JSON directory has a sibling `data/ccd-template.xlsx`, its sheet names and columns are used in the same way as the JSON-to-XLSX processor.
 This supports definitions whose physical template sheet name differs from its CCD sheet name and ensures unknown JSON properties are ignored consistently.